KieranL/leafer/README.md

 - 48mm Mini E-Revo shocks for skis (Optional)
 - 150g 85a TPU for track and hood hinge/straps
   - 95a may work but the track will not be nearly as flexible and take more power to turn
-- 1.5kg rigid filament
+- 1kg rigid filament
   - PLA+/Tough PLA works well but most components it does not matter
 - M3 screws
   - Mostly 8mm, 12mm, and 16mm
+- Motor drive pulley
-- 12t 2GT pulley
+  - 12t 2GT pulley for 380 motor
+  - 16t 2GT pulley for 3530 Outrunner
+- Driven pulley
+  - 68t for 380
+  - 64t for C3530
 - 188mm 2GT Closed loop belt
-- a skeeride 2 driveshaft